 It is our goal to have our graduates move on to IB secondary schools or schools with an arts focus or academically challenging programs.
-This helps a traditionally underserved population to benefit from the richness that the Milwaukee Public Schools have to offer.
+This would helps a traditionally underserved population to benefit from the richness that the Milwaukee Public Schools have to offer.

-For the opening year of 2004-2005, ALBA School served a population of 120 students in K4 through 5th grades.
-Subsequent years student enrollment began with 3 year old Head Start to grade 5. thus increasing the school population over the next 2 years as students are promoted.
-ALBA was a part of the High Scope program until it was discontinued
+For the opening year of 2004-2005, ALBA School will-served a maximum-population of 120 students in K4 through 5th grades.
+Subsequent years student enrollment began with 225 from 3 year old Head Start to grade 5 after 2 years of operation.
+For the first year it is our goal to enroll 165 students and thus increaseing the school population over the next 2 years as students are promoted.
+At the time of submission of this petition, we are currently in communication with Head Start program officers.
+It is our intention to fulfill any prerequisites or requirements to have a Head Start program for K3 & K4.
+We also are researching High Scope and P-5 programs, to see how they align with our school vision and objectives to enhance student learning.
+ALBA was a part of the High Scope program until it was discontinuted

 For the first charter contract enrollment was to grow to 225 students during the five years.
 Initial enrollment in 2004-2005 was 120 students in K4 through 5th grades.
-In 2005-2006 K3 Head Start was added increasing enrollment to 175 students.
+In 2005-2006 K3

+Head Start was added increasing enrollment to 175 students.
 There were 160 students in 2006-2007.
 With the move to ALBA's permanent home in the Walker Building the 2007-2008 school year had an enrollment of 193 students with the second track added in K5 and 1st grades.
 The final year of the original charter contract, 2008-2009, ALBA had enrollment of 248 students.

-The second charter contract brought continued growth for ALBA in spite of declining enrollment for the district.
+The second charter contract brought continued growth for ALBA inspite of declining enrollment for the district.
 The 2009-2010 school year there were 289 students in attendance at ALBA.
 For 2010-2011there were 316 students in attendance.
 For 2011-2012 school year 356 students attended the school.
 In 2012-2013, 359 students attended ALBA.
 The final year of the contract, 2013-2014, there were 410 students in attendance at ALBA.

 The third contract renewal continued with the enrollment increase and expansion of the third track at each grade level.
-For the 2014-15 school year ALBA School served a population of 432 pupils; 451 pupils for the 2015-2016 school year; 496 pupils for the 2016-2017 school year; 493 pupils for the 2017-2018 school year.
-In 2017-2018, the 3-year-old Head Start classes were converted from half day classes with 60 total students in attendance to full day programs with 34 students in attendance.
-The final year of the contract, 2018-2019, 511 pupils were enrolled in Head Start through grade 5.
+For the 2014-15 school year ALBA School will-served a maximum population of 425 432 pupils; 442 451 pupils for the 2015-2016 school year; 459 496 pupils for the 2016-2017 school year; 493 493 pupils for the 2017-2018 school year.
+In 2017-2018, the 3-year-old Head Start classes were converted from half day classes with 60 total students in attendance to full day programs with 34 students in attendance. and 474 The final year of the contract, 2018-2019, 511 pupils for the 2018-2019 school year were enrolled in Head Start through grade 5.